deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13218/index.md

 ![](charts/charts_27_0.png "🔼 Figure 5: The win-tie-loss comparison among different models on three difficulty levels.")

-> 🔼 The chart displays the win-tie-loss rates of three LLMs against human experts across different difficulty levels in the therapeutic response generation task.
+> 🔼 The chart displays the win-tie-loss results for three LLMs (Llama-3.1-405B, Llama-3.1-8B, and GPT-40) across three difficulty levels (beginner, intermediate, and advanced) in the therapeutic response generation task.
 > <details>
 > <summary>read the caption</summary>
 > Figure 5: The win-tie-loss comparison among different models on three difficulty levels.